Feb 23, 2022

-What You Need To Know About One Way Insurance
+What Drivers Need To Know About One Way Insurance

-One way insurance is one of the many terms you hear when referring to automobile insurance options.
+One way insurance is one of the many terms you hear when referring to auto insurance options.
 If you are looking to save money with basic protection, this may be an option for you to consider.

 One way or another (pun intended), you will need proper insurance to drive.
 Here is what you need to know about one way insurance.

 What Is One Way Insurance?

-One way insurance is a basic type of auto insurance.
+One way insurance is a basic type of auto insurance in Ontario and other parts of Canada.
 It includes limited coverage for liability.
 It does not offer protection for any damage caused to your vehicle.
 Only damage you cause to others will be covered.
 This increases your risk level and means you’ll have to pay out of pocket for repairs to your vehicle.

 What Is The Difference Between One Way And Two Way Insurance?

 One Way Insurance

 - In Ontario, drivers are legally required to have $200,000 in liability, basic accident benefits, and compensation for property damage – basic policies will cover these.

 - This basic policy will cover any injuries or damages to someone else in an accident.